code4romania/website-factory/help/content/school/en/04-Content/04-blocks.md

 ### Call to action

-- type of block used to determine users to take an action: make a donation, find out more about a project or program, or sign up to an event
+- type of block used to determine users to take an action: find out more about a project or program, or sign up to an event
 - a "Call to action" block is made up of: Title, Text, Text Button and Link Button